Roundfield had Indelible Impact on the Pacers

-Dan Roundfield, who passed away last week from a heroic drowning accident, played just three seasons for the Pacers in the 1970s, but he made an indelible impact on the franchise – both by arriving and by leaving.
+Dan Roundfield, who passed away in 2012 during a heroic drowning accident, played just three seasons for the Pacers in the 1970s, but he made an indelible impact on the franchise – both by arriving and by leaving.

 The greatest impact came when he became a free agent and signed a contract with the Atlanta Hawks in 1978, flexing his hard-earned free agency muscle with a decision nobody could dispute.
 The Pacers could only offer about half that amount, and management would have been groping sofa cushions to come up with even that.
 The fact remains, however, that if Roundfield had stayed, the Pacers probably would have drafted a junior out of Indiana State named Larry Bird.

 We'll get to that part of the story later, though, because to ignore Roundfield's three seasons with the Pacers would deny the foundation of a career that encompassed 12 seasons and included All-Star selections from 1980-82.

 Roundfield was the last of the Pacers' first-round ABA draft picks in 1975, when the league was limping toward one final, faint gasp of a season.
 He had led Central Michigan to the Mid-American Conference championship earlier that year, and to a two-point first-round victory over Georgetown in the NCAA tournament.
 He scored 19 points on 8-of-10 shooting, grabbed seven rebounds and blocked five shots in that game, and then had 20 points and 11 rebounds in Central Michigan's 17-point loss to Kentucky in the second-round game.
 Kentucky center Rick Robey, who also would figure into the Pacers' intrigue with Bird, had just 11 points and seven rebounds in a foul-burdened, 14-minute performance.